our new house!!

 How you can help

-We are each supported missionaries raising a budget based on individual need since we work for two different organizations.
+We are both living off of a fully supported budget, based on individual need, since we work for two different organizations.
 Ellie currently is well below her financial need and can be supported with monetary gifts through BlueSky by clicking here.
 James can be supported through Wycliffe by clicking here.
 One of the goals of furlough is for both of us to raise support together through Wycliffe, but we need to make it until that happens!
 We also would greatly appreciate anyone who can help us with our practical furlough needs too.
-Email email@example.com or firstname.lastname@example.org if you have any questions.
+Email firstname.lastname@example.org or email@example.com if you have any questions.

 She Said YES!